 Don’t get caught up in these segmented definitions of compass assignments.
 What matters is you feel the jive in each direction.

-When you’re done smudging, dowse your fire-stick (sage stick or incense) in a bowl of distilled, purified water.
+When you’re done smudging, dowse your smudge stick (sage stick or incense) in a bowl of distilled, purified water.
 I use holy water from Our Lady of Fatima Shrine.
 This action is a respectful wink and nod to the fire, smoke and energy that helped to contribute to a nice, clean space.

 Store your fire stick in a sacred place too.
 Use it again when you feel the urge, or every equinox and solstice.

 If you liked this, you might also like a few other offerings I have for you.
 Check out this article about smoke cleansing and smudging tips to round out your understanding of the meaning of smudging in practice.